ksitkyaw/Interactive-Quiz/README.md

 # Interactive Quiz

 Welcome to the Interactive Quiz repository!
 This project is a Create React App application.
+The deployed version of the app is available at [Interactive Quiz](https://interactive-quiz-0101.netlify.app/)

 ## Getting Started